-Studio monitors are one of the most important components of your music studio.
-They give you the opportunity to record and edit sounds in real-time.
+Studio monitors are one of the MOST IMPORTANT components of your music studio.
+After all, they give you the opportunity to record and edit sounds in real-time.

 - A great option for a small studio in your house or recording in a bedroom.